 DAD is able to support people to get their direct payments up and running and provide support, information and advice to do this.

 We provide a comprehensive and inclusive payroll service.
-The process we use aims to support you, and includes a reminder call each month that your payroll is due; and provides information to deal with any queries.
+The process we use aims to support you, and includes a reminder call / text each month that your payroll is due; and provides information to deal with any queries.

 The service includes a four weekly payroll service, which calculates tax and national insurance and employer’s national insurance, payslips, handling of inland revenue payments.
 Setting up a pension scheme for any PA who is automatically enrolled and assessing your PA’s on a 4 weekly basis to check to see if any are to be newly automatically enrolled.